mcgonago/mymcp/github-agent/SETUP.md

 ### "GITHUB_TOKEN environment variable not set"

-- Make sure you created the `.env` file in the `cursor-github-agent` directory
+- Make sure you created the `.env` file in the `github-agent` directory
 - Make sure the `.env` file contains: `GITHUB_TOKEN=your_token_here`
 - Restart Cursor completely